kubernetes/kops/docs/images.md

 * Accept the agreement at http://aws.amazon.com/marketplace/pp?sku=aw0evgkw8e5c1q413zgy5pjce
 * Specify the AMI by id (there are no tags): us-east-1: ami-6d1c2007
+* CentOS7 AMIs are running an older kernel than we prefer to run elsewhere

 ## RHEL7